zinichakraborty/Diffusion-LLM-Quantization-Robustness/README.md

 run python run_qwen3_latency_evals.py --models-dir <local path to all models>
 ```

-Used to take in a model, saved locally in the HuggingFace format, and then dispatch SLURM jobs to either benchmark it on the 4 chosen coding benchmarks or run latency evaluation and return the mean latency (alongside the std dev).
+Used to take in a model, saved locally in the HuggingFace format, and then dispatch SLURM jobs to either benchmark it on the 4 chosen coding benchmarks or run latency evaluation and return the mean latency (alongside the std dev) in a log file saved in `logs/`.